STEFANIE SACKS, MS, CNS, CDN

 - September 2014, Epicurious: Food Forward Portlandia Meets Good Eats

-Reboot Food™ is a 3 step transformative journey, whether Workshops, Retreats or At Home, where participants are guided through the process of making small changes in food choice that can make big differences in health.
+Reboot Food™ is a 3 step transformative program, whether Workshops, Retreats or At Home, where participants are guided through the process of making small changes in food choice that can make big differences in health.

 I have created and offered programs at Canyon Ranch, Wellness Foundation of East Hampton, Kripalu Center for Yoga & Health, Natural Gourmet Institute for Health and Culinary Arts and Donna Karan’s Urban Zen Center.
 My At Home client list is extensive (and confidential).
 Learn about my current offerings or connect with me to create your own Reboot Food™ experience.